 As wildfires rage in Greece, tourists flee and locals shelter

-Repatriation flights are due to continue into Tuesday as the fires remained out of control.
-The Civil Protection authority warned the threat of further blazes was high in almost every part of Greece, which is in the grip of a record-breaking heatwave that has also seen archaeological sites close.
+Repatriation flights are due to continue into Tuesday as the fires remain out of control.
+The Civil Protection Authority warned the threat of further blazes was high in almost every part of Greece, which is in the grip of a record-breaking heatwave that has also seen archaeological sites close.

 On Monday, it deployed six extra planes to fly tourists home to Britain and Germany.
-The Greek islands are popular with sunseeking tourists from around Europe in the summer and particularly Brits and Germans.
+The Greek islands are popular with sun-seeking tourists from around Europe in the summer, particularly Brits and Germans.

 The Dutch foreign ministry issued a travel warning for Rhodes, as well as the islands of Corfu and Evia, where wildfires had also broken out.